tikv/deep-dive-tikv/src/key-value-engine/B-Tree_vs_The_Log-Structured_Merge-Tree.md

 ## Metrics

 In general, there are three most important metrics to measure the performance of a data structure, which include write amplification, read amplification, and space amplification.
-This section aims to describes these metrics.
+This section aims to describe these metrics.

 ### Write Amplification